gloriabenoit/DNAnexus-GWAS/docs/plink.md

 ## Running a GWAS

-On DNAnexus, PLINK2 is available as part of the [Swiss Army Knife app](https://ukbiobank.dnanexus.com/app/swiss-army-knife).
+On DNAnexus, PLINK2 is available as part of the [Swiss Army Knife app](https://ukbiobank.dnanexus.com/app/swiss-army-knife) (`swiss-army-knife`).
 We choose to use the same instance for all GWASs, to simplify the code, but this can be changed to your liking.
 Same for the priority and the cost limit.

 ### Quality control

 We perform the QC at the same time as our GWAS.
-The variants are filtered using following options:
+The variants are filtered using the following options:

 ```text
 --maf 0.0001 --hwe 1e-50 --geno 0.1 --mind 0.1